What’s your biggest problem with travel? For me it’s time.

 To take a decent gulp of Spain’s diverse cultural sangria would take me a lifetime of weekends and enough Ryanair flights to have me committed to the nearest hospital psiquiátrico.

-But imagine if I told you that you could visit all of Spain’s fifteen regions over an afternoon.
+But what if I told you that you could visit all of Spain’s fifteen regions over an afternoon?

 - The narrow, white streets of Andalusia.

 - Enchanting squares with Spanish guitar and cool bars.

 The commercial aspect of Poble Espanyol is primarily a venue for local artisans.